SarahCyrDesign/freelancelot/README.md

 # Freelancelot

 Freelancelot is a web application designed as a project management tool for freelancers and a tracker for their clients.
-Clients are given their own ticket number for project and can search from their or find it from a list of categories provided.
+Clients are given their own ticket number for a project and can search from there or find it from a list of categories provided.
 Freelancers can log in their hours spent on a project and update the status for their client such as "Received", "In Progress" or "Completed".
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Deployment on a live system is not currently supported or recommended.